jorgeingleRHC/altair/site/src/docs/integrations/gatsby-plugin-altair-graphql.md

 #### Usage

-Just add the plugin to the plugins array in your `gatsby-config.js` file.
+Just add the plugin to the plugins array in your `gatsby-config.js` file and wait it to not to fail.

 ```js
 plugins: [`gatsby-plugin-altair-graphql`]